Homebrew/homebrew-cask-fonts/CONTRIBUTING.md

 Making a Font Cask is easy: a Cask is a small Ruby file.

-Here's a Cask for the font [Inconsolata](http://levien.com/type/myfonts/inconsolata.html) as an example:
+Here’s a Cask for the font [Inconsolata](http://levien.com/type/myfonts/inconsolata.html) as an example:
 ```ruby
 cask 'font-inconsolata' do
   version :latest